sroudnitsky/Something-New/README.md

 # Something-New

-Team Something-New: Sean Roudnitsky, Shruthi Venkata, Derek Song
+Team Something New -- Sean Roudnitsky, Shruthi Venkata, Derek Song
 APCS2 pd08
-L #01: What Does the Data Say?
+L #01 -- What Does the Data Say?
 And how?
 2018-03-13

+# Background
+Write Java class QuickSort, which will use partitioning to recursively sort an array of ints.

 # Hypothesis
 your assessment of QuickSort’s Big-Oh runtime classification, abstracted to the algorithm level, in the
     best case,
     average or most likely case, and
     worst case

-# Background
-Write Java class QuickSort, which will use partitioning to recursively sort an array of ints.

 # Experiment Methodology
 Explain algo here